EconomistDigitalSolutions/circleci-aws-key-rotator/README.md

 **apiToken**

 The API token for accessing the CircleCI API.
+CircleCI API keys can be created [here](https://circleci.com/account/api).

 **accessKeyName** *(Optional)*